ansible/ansible/docs/docsite/rst/plugins/filter.rst

    :local:
    :depth: 2

 Filter plugins manipulate data.
 With the right filter you can extract a particular value, transform data types and formats, perform mathematical calculations, split and concatenate strings, insert dates and times, and do much more.
-Ansible leverages the :ref:`standard filters <jinja2:builtin-filters>` shipped with Jinja2 and adds some specialized filter plugins.
+Ansible uses the :ref:`standard filters <jinja2:builtin-filters>` shipped with Jinja2 and adds some specialized filter plugins.
 You can :ref:`create custom Ansible filters as plugins <developing_filter_plugins>`.

 .. _enabling_filter: